Convict Conditioning:

 - There are a few sample workout plans in the back.
 I have used the Veterano which is very easy to do.
 Just one exercise a day (1 warm-up, 2 working sets).
 I gained strength the fastest using this plan because each time you exercise a muscle group it is fresh.
 It takes about 10 minutes a day.

-- In between sets, take longer breaks of 3-5 minutes.
-If you don’t want to bulk up, this allows your ATP energy to fully recover in your muscles so that your muscles are not triggered to store more ATP energy.
+- In between sets, take longer breaks of 3-5 minutes if you don’t want to bulk up, this allows your ATP energy to fully recover in your muscles so that your muscles are not triggered to store more ATP energy.
 The ATP energy is muscle fuel and it is what creates the most muscle size.
 Strength creates muscle density.
+If you want to add some size, take rest periods of 30-45 seconds (no more than 1 minute) and increase the reps to 8-12).

-- If you don’t have places to practice the rows, here are DIY straps for very cheap.
+- If you don’t have places to practice the rows, here are some great affordable rings.

 - If you wish to avoid size gains, once you get past step 5, you can progress to the next steps when you hit 10 reps.
 Also, don’t go to failure.
 If you could do 10 reps, do 8.
 This will keep your muscles from triggering to add more size.
 Ladies, don’t worry, you won’t get huge from doing these exercises.
 Just keep 1-2 reps in the bank.